NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/hardhat-runtime-environment.md

 By default, the HRE gives you programmatic access to the task runner and the config system, and exports an [EIP1193-compatible](https://eips.ethereum.org/EIPS/eip-1193) Ethereum provider.

 Plugins can extend the HRE.
-For example, [hardhat-ethers](https://github.com/NomicFoundation/hardhat/tree/main/packages/hardhat-ethers) adds a Ethers.js instance to it, making it available to tasks, tests and scripts.
+For example, [hardhat-ethers](https://github.com/NomicFoundation/hardhat/tree/main/packages/hardhat-ethers) adds an Ethers.js instance to it, making it available to tasks, tests and scripts.

 ### As global variables